Mana Pools National Park, Zimbabwe

 Wilderness Safaris have aimed to be as environmentally friendly as possible in the design and operation of Ruckomechi Camp.
 All hot water and lighting in the tents is provided by solar power.

 Ruckomechi Camp focuses on providing visitors with a varied safari experience through a wide range of activities.
 Game drives in the early morning and afternoon are taken in 4x4 safari vehicles.
 Mana Pools is known to be one of the best, and safest, locations to walk with big game in Africa.
 Guests are accompanied by professional armed guides and expert trackers, this is an incredible way to experience the area.
-On the water: canoeing and motorised boating are offered, both a great way to experience the Zambezi River.
+On the water: canoeing and motorized boating are offered, both a great way to experience the Zambezi River.

 A fantastic way to end the day is to stop on a mid-stream sand bank for a sundowner.
 The Zambezi is also home to great fishing: the hard fighting tiger fish is commonly caught, as well as good sized bream.
-Please note that fishing at Ruckomechi is at an additional cost and guests will need to organise their own equipment.
+Please note that fishing at Ruckomechi is at an additional cost and guests will need to organize their own equipment.
 Fishing is catch and release.

 Weve just come back from staying at Wilderness Safaris Ruckomechi Camp in Mana Pools National Park.
 We were on safari as a family with our two sons aged 14 and 12.
 Right on the banks of the Zambezi, Ruckomechi was a stunning camp and beautifully designed.
 Our family room with two separate en suite bedrooms was wonderfully styled.
 We loved being there, the boat trips, canoeing, walking, excellent game and guides and the beauty of Mana Pools is something to behold.